defo550/underscore.css.scss/README.md

-# Underscore CSS
+# underscore.css.scss

-Underscore CSS is a library for CSS (and sass) that provides common, reusable, helper classes for structural, layout, and textual properties.
+Underscore.css.scss is a library for CSS and SASS that provides common, reusable, helper classes for structural, layout, and textual properties.
 Best used in large size applications with long life-spans and CMS style websites.